coolCucumber-cat/laraxum/README.md

 ## Model

 A model manages the data storage and interacts with the database.
-It implements the collection trait:
+It implements the `Collection` trait:

 - `get_all`
 - `create_one`

-and the model trait:
+and the `Model` trait:

 - `get_one`
 - `update_one`
 - `delete_one`

-### Many Model
+### ManyModel

 A manymodel is similar to a model but with two columns.
-The manymodel trait can be implemented for each column.
+The `ManyModel` trait can be implemented for each column.
 The column will be used as an id for multiple values in the other column.
 This can be used to create many-to-many relationships.

 ## Controller

 A controller manages the connection between model and view.
-It implements the controller trait:
+It implements the `Controller` trait:

 - `get_many`
 - `get`